 Figure 1.
-Boolean Query Formula Construction
+Boolean Query Construction

-3.2 Modification of the Score Based on the Boolean Formula
+3.2 Modification of the Score Based on the Boolean Query

-When we expand a query by using relevance feed-back in the probabilistic IR model, there is a chance that documents without any original query terms will receive a higher score than documents with these terms.
-Since we assume that documents that do not satisfy the Boolean formula may be less appropriate (compared with documents that satisfy the formula), we subtract a penalty score from documents that do not satisfy the Boolean query formula.
+When we expand a query by using relevance feedback in the probabilistic IR model, there is a chance that documents without any original query terms will receive a higher score than documents with these terms.
+Since we assume that documents that do not satisfy the Boolean query may be less appropriate (compared with documents that satisfy the Boolean query), we subtract a penalty score from documents that do not satisfy the Boolean query.